 Paradise Bowl Area

 The first place to start is the easiest to get to.
-Coming down to Paradise Express Lift from the Silver Queen Express there is a section of trees and chutes called Beaver Slides that drop down onto Ruby Road.
-This is a busy area since these two cat tracks/trails funnel a lot of traffic on the mountain.
-Don’t be sketchy and spot your exit before dropping onto Ruby Road and watch out for other skiers.
+On the way down to Paradise Express lift from the Silver Queen Express there is a section of trees and chutes called Beaver Slides that drop onto Ruby Road.
+This is a busy area funnels a lot of traffic on the mountain.
+Spot your exit before dropping onto Ruby Road and watch out for other skiers.
 There is another steep slope below Ruby Road called Westwall.
 If you scout out your line just right you can find the cliff drops hidden in the woods.

-A little lower down and skier’s left of Paradise Lift is a particularly fun zone that is accessed off of Yellow Brick Road.
-Horseshoe and Horseshoe Springs don’t feature a ton of vertical feet but they will keep you on your toes.
-At the signed entrance Horseshoe Springs drops off to the skier’s left through the glades.
-Horseshoe proper is skier’s right off the ridge wherever looks good.
+Horseshoe and Horseshoe Springs are accessed off of Yellow Brick Road to skier’s left from Paradise lift.
+These runs don’t feature a ton of vertical feet but they will keep you on your toes.
+The entrance of Horseshoe Springs drops off to the skier’s left through the glades.
+Drop into Horseshoe proper on skier’s right off the ridge wherever looks good to you.
 It isn’t recommended to go all the way to the end of the ridge until much later in the season.
 That area is rarely filled in in the early-season because of its aspect and impressive collection of scree and talus.

 Resurrection Trees are the glades to the skier’s left of Resurrection, Crested Butte’s classic lift-line mogul run.
 Start off on Resurrection and look for the road to the left.
 Ski into the woods on some low-angle terrain just before the bottom drops out.
 From here the middle and right are your best bet for a warm-up, allowing you to bail to Resurrection at any time.
 Going skier’s left gets steep and very tight, eventually dropping you onto Lower Treasury.
 If you choose to ski right or center it is not recommended to ski past the second road that you come too.
 The trees below are riddled with spindly willows and the pitch is so slight that you will end up walking out.
 Another great early season run in the East River zone is the bumps on skier’s left of Resurrection.
 On a day with some fresh powder nothing beats carving turns on the bumps, popping off moguls, and sending the cat tracks.